Oil up 3 percent after U.S. crude stocks drop, trade thin

 TORONTO Oil rose more than 3 percent on Wednesday in thin, pre-holiday trading, buoyed by a surprise drop in U.S. crude inventories, but prices stayed near multi-year lows as global supplies remained abundant and OPEC lowered the demand outlook for its exports.

-Ahead of the Christmas holiday on Friday, volume in the front-month U.S. crude contract was around 560,000 lots, compared with more than 1 million a day last week.
-Volumes were particularly anemic on less widely traded contracts.
+Ahead of the Christmas holiday on Friday, volume in the front-month U.S. crude contract was around 265,000 lots by midday, slightly less than the 294,000 lots on Tuesday, according to Thomson Reuters Eikon data.

 U.S crude inventories fell 5.88 million barrels to 484.78 million last week compared with a forecast rise of 1.4 million, the Energy Information Administration (EIA) said.